Brahmin95/LegacyComLogger/Docs/wiki.md

 ### Using the APM UI in Kibana

-For operations traced with the .NET APM agent or the VB6 `BeginTrace` method, you can use the APM UI:
+For operations traced with our framework's `LogManager.Tracer` or the VB6 `BeginTrace` method, you can use the APM UI:
 1. Navigate to the **APM** section in Kibana.
 2. Find your service (`MyCompany.PaymentService.exe` or `LegacyApp.exe`).
 3. Click on a transaction (e.g., "FulfillOrder" or "SaveCustomerClick") to see the **transaction waterfall view**.